 - Create the plot as normal by clicking on the appropriate Home | New Graph command.

 - Click on the plot to select it.
 For instance, you might click on the Line/Scatter Plot 1.

-- In the Property Manager, click on the Clipping tab.
+- In the Property Manager, click on the Data Limits tab.

-- To exclude NULL data, check the box next to the Use NULL criteria option.
+- In the Criteria dialog, check the box next to the Use NULL criteria option.

 - If a single NULL value exists in the data set:

 - Click the Value button.

 - Type the NULL Value, such as -9999 and click OK.